So you want to start using that big data in NCBI?¶

 Now, we are going to learn how to download these genes (by learning about the NCBI API below)

-Think about how you would download this data if you didn’t have this tutorial.
+Think about how you would download the data from your accession list of genes if you didn’t have this tutorial.

 You may have thought about some of the following: